artuone83/new-secret-escapes/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 ### `npm run lint`

+Finds and list problems with your JavaScript code.

 ### `npm run format`

+Formats code with Prettier.

+### `npm run generate-types`

+Generates TypeScript Types From GraphQL schema to `src/types/graphql-types.ts` file.